With so many brands, models, and styles of running shoes to choose from, it’s easy to feel overwhelmed when it’s time to buy a new pair.

-An alternative is to find a pair of running shoes that actually fits wider in the toe box.
-This varies shoe by shoe, but generally speaking Brooks, New Balance, and Altra (which we’ll cover in a minute) all have wide toe boxes.
+An alternative is to find a pair of running shoes that actually fit wider in the toe box.
+This varies shoe by shoe, but generally speaking Brooks, New Balance, and Altra (which we’ll cover in a minute) running shoes have wide toe boxes.

 Heel counter or cup

 Opposite to the wide toe box, there are some runners who want a snug fit in the heel.
 Often these runners have narrow heels or just don’t like their heel to slip.

 Most running shoes have plastic or synthetic materials to keep the heel in place (sometimes seen on the back of the shoe or but often built inside it).
 If you like a really snug fit, Asics usually keep most runners’ feet locked into the back of the shoe.

 The other thing to consider with the heel counter is how it feels around your ankle and how high it rides up.

 In an effort to shed weight, some running shoes are cut low on the ankle to minimize the amount of material in the shoe.

 Other shoes emphasize the heel by keeping it fairly high and adding tons of cushioning for a plush, soft feel.

 Almost any shoe you wear – including dress shoes – have a slight angle downwards from the heel to toes.
 So your heels are raised very minimally and angled forward.

 This is known as the toe to heel drop – or simply the drop on a shoe.